lox/pheasant/docs/gettingstarted.rst

       }
     }

 Properties are mapped to the same named column in the database.
 See :doc:`mapping/types` for more about what types are available and their parameters.

 Creating Tables
 ---------------

 Pheasant tends to stay out of the way when it comes to creating and altering tables, but it does provide a minimal helper for the creation of tables:

 .. code-block:: php

     <?php

     $migrator = new \Pheasant\Migrate\Migrator();
-    $migrator->migrate('post', Post::schema());
+    $migrator->create('post', Post::schema());

+Alternately, DomainObjects provide a tableName() method that returns the table name as a string.

 Saving and Updating
 -------------------